FulufheloRadzilani/css2024_day01/README.md

 # css2024_day01
-welcom to the coding school
+welcome to the coding school
+1. Excel to Python